eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 These entities represents DDS communication entities, or different physical elements related with DDS entities.

 In the following diagram could be seen the different kind of entities being tracked by the monitor.
-The arrows in this schema represents a direct connection (not a 1:n in every case) between both kind of entities, Those entities, or types of entities, that do not have a direct relationship are also related as intermediate entities make it possible to relate any entity in the graph to another indirectly, i.e. one *DomainParticipant* is related with its *User* by the relation with its *Process*.
+The arrows in this schema represents a direct connection (not a 1:n in every case) between both kind of entities.
+Those entities, or types of entities, that do not have a direct relationship are also related as intermediate entities make it possible to relate any entity in the graph to another indirectly, i.e. one *DomainParticipant* is related with its *User* by the relation with its *Process*.